GiorgiManjavidze/finaluridavaleba/README.md

 ## Description
 FoodApp is a user-friendly mobile app that leverages the Spoonacular API to bring a delightful cooking experience to users of all skill levels.
-With an extensive recipe repository, personalized recommendations, and smart shopping features, RecipeHub simplifies meal planning and enhances your culinary journey.
+With an extensive recipe repository, personalized recommendations, and smart shopping features, FoodApp simplifies meal planning and enhances your culinary journey.

 ## Features